Jihillestad/tflab-linux-public/README.md

 # tflab-linux

-This repository contains a simplified single Resouce Group Azure Landing Zone (LZ) setup intented for learning and experimentation purposes.
+This repository contains a simplified single Resource Group Azure Landing Zone (LZ) setup intended for learning and experimentation purposes.
 It is not designed for production use.

 **Architecture:** Hub-and-Spoke pattern with modular Terraform design.